 Born in Newport News, Virginia, on June 26, 1980, quarterback Michael Vick showed early talent and drew NFL attention while playing for Virginia Tech.
 Drafted by the Atlanta Falcons, he seemed to be fulfilling his promise until poor choices and illegal activities suspended his career.
 He served time in prison for illegal dog fighting before signing on as quarterback for the Philadelphia Eagles.

-Athlete.
-Michael Dwayne Vick was born on June 26, 1980, in Newport News, Virginia.
-The second of four children born to unmarried teenaged parents, Brenda Vick and Michael Boddie, Vick grew up in a tough area of his hometown, a place dominated by drugs and gang activity.
+Athlete Michael Dwayne Vick was born on June 26, 1980, in Newport News, Virginia.
+The second of four children born to Brenda Vick and Michael Boddie, Michael Vick grew up in a tough area of his hometown, a place dominated by drugs and gang activity.

-Despite their surroundings, Brenda and Michael, who eventually married, ran a stable household.
+Despite their surroundings, Brenda and Michael ran a stable household.
 Michael, a sandblaster at the local shipyard who had played football in his youth, seems to have had a special premonition about his son.
-According to one account, upon Vick's birth his father cradled him in his arms, took him outside, and held him up toward the nighttime sky.
+According to one account, upon Vick's birth his father cradled him in his arms, took him outside and held him up toward the nighttime sky.
 "Behold the only thing greater than yourself," he then said, repeating the words Omoro spoke to his son, Kunta Kinte, in the movie Roots.

 Like his father, who gave him his first football at the age of three, Vick showed an early talent for the game.
 At Warwick High School, Vick grew close to the football team's coach, Tommy Reamon, a former World Football League star.
 Reamon pushed Vick to work on his passing skills and hit the weight room to add bulk to his skinny frame.
 Plagued by a weak offensive line, Reamon encouraged Vick to take advantage of his blazing speed by scrambling out of the QB pocket and improvising the team's offense.
 Vick flourished under his coach's tuteledge and by his senior year, Vick, who throws left but is actually right-handed, was considered one of the top high school quarterbacks in the country.